What is Informatics?

 Informatics can be described as the science and technologies that transform data into information and knowledge.
 Informatics is more than computer science or information technology.
 It refers to the structures, behavior and interactions of systems that store, process, and communicate information.
 Examples of domain-specific informatics include: Bioinformatics, Biodiversity informatics, Geoinformatics, and Social informatics.
 The science and technologies of Ocean informatics are now emerging, with many examples shown here in the Projects tab on this webpage.

 Ocean Informatics at WHOI

-WHOI's Ocean Informatics initiative currently has 5 main goals:
+WHOI's Ocean Informatics initiative has 4 main goals in 2016:

 2) Become aware of broader community efforts and external opportunities that may lead to new funding,

-4) Help with data management plans and data publishing,
+4) Help with data and software life cycle management and publishing.

 Phase 2 of Ocean Informatics at WHOI began in 2013 with the "Coping with Your Data Workshop" (see Events page).
 The Ocean Informatics Advisory Group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Cyndy Chandler (MCG), Joe Futrelle (AOPE), and Lisa Raymond (Co-Director MBLWHOI Library).
 Please feel free to contact any member of the group with questions.
 You may also email or join the data-mongers email list (http://mailman.whoi.edu/mailman/listinfo/data-mongers), the WHOI Software Mailing List (http://mailman.whoi.edu/mailman/listinfo/whoi-software), or the bioinformatics email list (http://mailman.whoi.edu/mailman/listinfo/bioinformatics-users).
 Also, please contact us if you are interested in joining the Advisory Group.